zeyu2001/Ambrose/README.md

 **TL;DR: I don't think so.**

-According to the [Terms of Service](https://www.wizard101.com/game/termsofuse), one cannot use any robot, spider or other autometic device to access the site.
+According to the [Terms of Service](https://www.wizard101.com/game/termsofuse), one cannot use any robot, spider or other automatic device to access the site.

 > You agree that you will not (a) use any robot, spider or other automatic device, process or means to access the Site, (b) use any manual process to monitor or copy any of the material on this site or for any other unauthorized purpose without the prior written consent of the Company, (c) use any device, software or routine that interferes with the proper working of the Site, (d) attempt to interfere with the proper working of the Site, (e) take any action that imposes an unreasonable or disproportionately large load on the Company’s infrastructure, or (f) access, reload or “refresh” transactional pages, or make any other request to transactional servers, more than once during any three (3) second interval.